joshukraine/ofreport.com/content/drafts/2009-01-15-keeping-busy.md

 ---
 title: "Keeping Busy!"
 date: "2009-01-15 15:09:37"
+author: "Kelsie Steele"
+preview: >
+  After breaking last week for the Ukrainian Christmas (here in Ukraine they celebrate on the 6th and 7th of January), we prepared for English Club and ABS (Audio Bible Study) this week with anticipation.
 tags:
 - abs
 - bible study
 - english club
 - ministry
-author: "Kelsie Steele"

 ---

 After breaking last week for the Ukrainian Christmas (here in Ukraine they celebrate on the 6th and 7th of January), we prepared for English Club and ABS (Audio Bible Study) this week with anticipation.
-READMORE Over the past few weeks attendance had dropped due to the holidays, and we wondered if people would return.
+Over the past few weeks attendance had dropped due to the holidays, and we wondered if people would return.
 We had seen some good momentum and interest, but would it continue?
 On Monday we called our contact list, reminding people that we were resuming the meetings after Christmas.
 Everyone seemed excited to hear from us and promised to come.
 Sure enough, on Tuesday evening, the majority of our core group arrived with enthusiasm!

 <a href="//d21yo20tm8bmc2.cloudfront.net/2009/01/abs-jan13-20093.jpg"><img class="size-medium wp-image-283" title="abs-jan13-20093" src="//d21yo20tm8bmc2.cloudfront.net/2009/01/abs-jan13-20093-300x199.jpg" alt="Standing (from left to right): Jessie, Evelina, Kelsie, Taras, Roman.
 Sitting: Joshua, Bohdan, Marian, Roman, Anya." width="300" height="199" /></a>
 {: .article-image .article-image--has-caption}